chainify/pallet-nolik/README.md

 Pallet logic allows the creation of rules for programmable messages and embeds them to any Substrate-based chain.
 With that, it is possible to control who to receive messages from on a cryptographic (blockchain) level.
-That can be done due to the ability to create white lists (or black lists) of senders.
+That can be done due to the ability to create whitelists (or blacklists) of senders.

 ## Key Features
 The protocol allows to: